History of Indiana GAL/CASA

 Once Judge Soukup recognized the problem, he looked to community volunteers for a solution.
 He personally recruited and trained volunteers to serve as guardians ad litem for children who entered the child welfare system.

-The idea caught the attention and approval of the Children in Placement Committee of the National Council of Juvenile and Family Court Judges and in 1978 the Committee adopted the model as one means for safeguarding the rights of children.
-Trained community volunteers who were being trained to gather relevant facts and to speak up for children in the courtroom came to be known as Court Appointed Special Advocates (CASA).
+The idea caught the attention and approval of the Children in Placement Committee of the National Council of Juvenile and Family Court Judges and in 1978 the Committee adopted the model that came to be known as Court Appointed Special Advocates (CASA).

 Indiana law requires the appointment of either a guardian ad litem or a trained court appointed special advocate in abuse and neglect cases.
 Moreover, if a child becomes the subject of a petition to terminate the parent/child relationship and the parent objects, the court shall appoint a guardian ad litem or CASA for the child.
 In addition to the abuse and neglect cases, Indiana law allows for and Indiana courts are now frequently appointing CASA volunteers in custody and paternity cases.
 Although of the number of volunteers who provide an invaluable service to Indiana trial courts is remarkable, the need for more volunteers is ongoing.